Google+

 UK pension funds that are not eligible for transfer include:

 - Any pension which has previously been used to purchase an annuity.
-However, if you have already taken a lump-sum payment form you pension pot, but not purchased a lifetime annuity, you may still qualify for a QROPS.
+However, if you have already taken a lump-sum payment from your pension pot but have not purchased a lifetime annuity, you may still qualify for a QROPS.

 - Any pension that has already taken payment from a ‘final salary scheme’.